brotherhoodMonk/gyan/rct.md

 The Difference?
 While the shadow DOM and virtual DOM are seemingly similar in their creation of separate DOM instances, they are fundamentally different.
 The virtual DOM creates an additional DOM.
 The shadow DOM simply hides implementation details and provides isolated scope for web components.
 ====
+reactElement and ReactComponent
+What differs ReactComponent from ReactElement is - ReactComponents are stateful.
+A ReactElement is a light, stateless, immutable, virtual representation of a DOM Element.

+The biggest takeaway is that React elements are simply plain old JavaScript objects used to describe how the HTML for the component should look — there are no methods on the object, just data.

+key — the key property is used to uniquely identify specific React elements within an array of the same element types.
+You don’t have to provide a value for it, but if you do, React will be able to perform optimizations making the re-rendering process more efficient. props — the props property is exactly what you think it is: it’s a mapping of all the props and values passed down to child components. ref — the ref property is used to access the underlying DOM element associated with a rendered version of this React element. type

+ReactElements lives in the virtual DOM.
+They make the basic nodes here.
+Their immutability makes them easy and fast to compare and update.
+This is the reason of great React performance.

+===
 lifting-state-up???

+When several components need to share the same changing data then it is recommended to lift the shared state up to their closest common ancestor.
+That means if two child components share the same data from its parent, then move the state to parent instead of maintaining local state in both of the child components.

 Answers ranging from “it allows to pass data between siblings” to “it allows you to have more pure-presentational components, which make re-usability easier” are preferred.
 ====
 syntheticEvents???
+SyntheticEvent is a wrapper that forms part of React’s Event System.
+ Event handlers will be passed instances of SyntheticEvent in react, which is a cross-browser wrapper around the browser’s native event the events work identically across all browsers.

+boolean bubbles
+boolean cancelable
+DOMEventTarget currentTarget
+boolean defaultPrevented
+number eventPhase
+boolean isTrusted
+DOMEvent nativeEvent
+void preventDefault()
+boolean isDefaultPrevented()
+void stopPropagation()
+boolean isPropagationStopped()
+DOMEventTarget target
+number timeStamp
+string type
 ==

   ==========